jwunderl/pxt-arcade/docs/courses/csintro1/loops-and-functions/intro.md

 ```

 ## What did we learn?
 1. Describe how a ``||loop:repeat||`` block makes programming easier by reducing code repetition.
 Use an example.
-2. Explain how it easier or harder to add in a second sprite when with the code inside of the loop that it would have been in the prior (loop-less) version?
+2. Explain how it is easier (or harder) to add in a second sprite when with the code inside of the loop that it would have been in the prior (loop-less) version?
 Why?
 3. Did you use more than one ``||loop:repeat||`` in any of the tasks above?
 Why might you want to have one loop after another, rather than just combining them into a single loop?

 ## Rubrics